Skip to main content

 Example Answer

 “A bug release occurs when known bugs are intentionally included in the software, usually because they are minor and won’t significantly impact the user experience.
 Bug leakage, on the other hand, happens when a bug is discovered by the end user after the product has been released.
-Bug leakage has a far greater impact as it can harm the product’s reputation and user satisfaction.
-For instance, in a past project, we identified minor UI issues during testing but flagged them for future patches to meet the release deadline.
-This ensured we avoided critical bug leakage.”
+Bug leakage has a far greater impact as it can harm the product’s reputation and user satisfaction.”

 9. What is the difference between branch testing and boundary testing?